 Muscovy drakes get very large and can reach up to 18 pounds, while hens are a bit smaller at 9-11 pounds.
 The taste of Muscovy meat has been compared to roast beef, while being leaner than the meat from a typical mallard-descended duck.
 They are sometimes referred to as "Barbary Ducks" in a culinary context.

-If you are interested in adding some of these unique ducks to your farm or homestead, or are looking for drakes for your table, please contact us to confirm availability, as we sell out quickly.
+If you are interested in adding some of these unique birds to your farm or homestead, or are looking for drakes for your table, we generally have a number of ducklings as well as adult birds available during the summer and fall.